amankapoor/wordpress-o10n-core/README.md

 # WordPress WPO Collection

-This plugin core is shared by WordPress performance optimization plugins to achieve single plugin performance.
+This repository contains the optimization plugin core that is shared by WordPress performance optimization plugins to achieve single plugin performance.

 **This is not a WordPress plugin!
 This repository is for development purposes only.**